-If you've got a little more cash on your budget and you feel the TP-Link N300 2T2R functionalities are too basic, the next best option is the NETGEAR AC1200 WAC104 Access Point.
+If you've got a little more of a budget and feel the TP-Link N300 2T2R functionalities are too basic, the next best option is the NETGEAR AC1200 WAC104 Access Point.
 This Wi-Fi access point is offering a dual-band 802.11ac system, excellently tuned antennas, and IPV6 support for less than seventy bucks.
-It comes with a USB port to help you charge your devices, four built-in Ethernet port, and a Wi-Fi Protected System (WPS).
+It comes with a USB port to help you charge your devices, four built-in Ethernet ports, and a Wi-Fi Protected System (WPS).
 You get an easy-to-use and intuitive Advanced Home interface that lets you manage and tweak your settings, including both bands' settings.

 The WPS is easy to set up, and with its speed of up to 1.2 Gbps, this wireless access point is undoubtedly one of the best budget options you can look at.
 The only caveat here is that it doesn't support MU-MIMO and PoE.

 5. NETGEAR Tri-Band AC3000 Wireless Access Point